Urinx/WriteTyper/README.md

 ![home](./screenshot/home.png)

 ### About
 This WriteTyper app works on Mac OS X 10.10+, writen in `Swift 2.0`, based on NoisyTyper.
-It can make old typewriter sounds when you keypress, let you nore enjoy the time of coding or writing.
+It can make old typewriter sounds when you keypress, let you more enjoy the time of coding or writing.

 ### Install
 > It's very easy to install this app.